PitchforkAssistant/devvit-flood-assistant/redditWiki.md

 If this is disabled, all posts will count towards the quota, even if they are removed as soon as they are posted for any reason.

+Please note that posts that are either later deleted by the author or removed by a moderator will always count towards the quota.

 ## Removal Settings

 These settings let you ignore certain users and configure a removal reason.